kaycix/humboldtnativeplants/collections/_gardens/suemeg.md

 tagline: "Located at <a target='_blank' href=''>Sue-Meg State Park</a>" #Note: excerpt is printed twice unless tagline is specified

 intro:
-    - excerpt: "Located beside a reconstructed Yurok village, strolling through this native plant garden feels a bit like discovering a secret garden with its sprawling and somewhat overgrown vegetation.
-Multiple walking paths meander through lush shaded walkways and past secluded sitting areas."
+    - excerpt: "Strolling through this native plant garden feels a bit like discovering a secret garden with its lush, sprawlingvegetation.
+Multiple walking paths meander through lush shaded walkways and past secluded sitting areas.
+Borders a reconstructed Yurok village for a complete time capsule effect."

 icon: ""